 And while you’re at it, go make some choosing sticks!
 You won’t regret it!
 I love ours!
 More details on how I made mine HERE.

-If you are looking to stay more organized in singing time, I have a “Staying Organized” post series.
-They are posted HERE (scroll down to the tabbed section on the page and click on the “Staying Organized” tab).
+If you are looking to stay more organized in singing time, I have a “Staying Organized” post series HERE.
 Several of the items I mentioned above already.

 So…I hope you enjoyed my Top 9 best singing time props and supplies to buy!
 Did I miss anything?
 What are your favorite singing time supplies?
 I’d love to hear and so would other primary music leaders!
 Leave a comment with your suggestions.